the episode

 Kimberly Faith: Right.

-John McLarty: if we just humble ourselves, like you say, God, I’m just giving this to you, he gets the credit, he gets the glory.
-So, I’m gonna figure this out.
+John McLarty: So, grace is favor.
+It’s an unmerited favor, but we want God’s grace.
+We don’t want him resisting us.
+So, if we just humble ourselves, like you say, God, I’m just giving this to you, he gets the credit, he gets the glory.
+So, I’m going to figure this out.
 That’s our tendency.
-It is.
-There’s a problem.

-I’m gonna figure this out.
+John McLarty: There’s a problem.
+I’m going to figure this out.

 John McLarty: And you know what?
 He always has a better plan.